 We hope that you are staying safe and dry as Hurricane Sandy batters New York.
 Today we’re going to take a look at Bob Dylan’s noted song “A Hard Rain’s A Gonna Fall.”
-Dylan’s composition, which was included is second album The Freewheelin’ Bob Dylan (the iconic cover of which was shot on Jones Street), has become a classic.
+Dylan’s composition, which was included in his second album The Freewheelin’ Bob Dylan (the iconic cover of which was shot on Jones Street), has become a classic.
 It is filled with allegory and symbolism on a variety of themes including war, injustice, suffering, and hate.
 The Cold War was in full swing during the fall of 1962, and the work reflects the tension of the era.
 It was just a month later that the Cuban Missile Crisis would threaten the world — and luckily be resolved fifty years ago yesterday.

 Numerous accounts recall that Dylan penned “A Hard Rain’s A Gonna Fall” in September 1962 in a friend’s basement apartment in the building that housed the famed Village Gate nightclub at Bleecker and Thompson Streets in the South Village.
 That building was formerly known as Mills House Number 1, one of the first experimental housing projects in New York.
 Built by architect and housing reformer Ernest Flagg from 1896-1897, Mills House was a home for single men and funded by philanthropist Darius Ogden Mills.